Nikon D3400 vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the D3400 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500, while the PEN-F does not have a direct successor.
+Both the D3400 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The D3400 was replaced by the Nikon D3500, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3400 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.